aasatoyin/post-install-config/README.md

 <p>
 Configure Help Topics: Help Topic is like a quick guide that help users to choose the right Topic for their ticket.
 For instance, Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset and so on.

-Help Topics can be created by going to the Admin Panel -> Help Topics -> and fill out the appropriate information -> Add Help Topic
+Help Topics can be created by going to the Admin Panel -> Help Topics -> and fill out the appropriate information -> Add Help Topic.
+Note: Help Topics can also be created as much as possible by adding New Help Topics.

 </p>
 <br />